-JasperReports Server version 4.7 made fundamental changes to the architecture of Ad Hoc objects, and migrates all existing Ad Hoc reports to a new Ad Hoc view format.
-In addition, custom themes need to be modified to work properly in JasperReports Server versions 4.7 and later.
-Prior to upgrading, review Chapter 9, "Planning Your 4.7 and 5.0 Upgrade," on page 91 carefully and determine how these changes affect your deployment.
+JasperReports Server 4.7 makes fundamental changes to the architecture of Ad Hoc objects, and migrates all existing Ad Hoc reports to a new Ad Hoc view format.
+In addition, custom themes need to be modified to work properly in JasperReports Server 4.7.
+Prior to upgrading, review Chapter 9, "Planning Your 4.7 Upgrade," on page 91 carefully and determine how these changes affect your deployment.